-IND 103 Furniture History (3-0) 3 hrs.
+IND 103 Furniture History (3-0)

 Surveys furniture, design motifs, and structures from antiquity to the present.
 Studies authentic designs and their relationship to contemporary applications and the basis for determining the taste level and quality of reproductions and adaptations on the market today, including current sources.
 Corequisite: IND 101 or IND 102.

-IND 201 Advanced Interior 6 hrs.
-Design I (3-6)
+IND 201 Advanced Interior Design 1 (3-6)